Super Smash Bros.: Legacy

 Super Smash Bros. is often credited with popularizing the platform fighter subgenre, notably by defining core mechanics such as an emphasis on ground movement and knocking characters into blast zones by accumulating damage percentages as opposed to traditional knockouts, which would subsequently be iterated on by games that would follow its release.
 Beginning in the mid-2010s, numerous independent developers took inspiration from the Smash series when creating their own variations of platform fighting games, notably including Rivals of Aether (2017), which according to lead designer and former competitive Smash Bros. player Dan Fornace, took specific inspiration from the faster, skill-based pacing of Super Smash Bros.
 Melee (2001).
-Other indie titles such as Brawlhalla and Brawlout (both 2017) have also been favorably compared to Super Smash Bros. by multiple gaming news outlets, with the latter being remarked upon for its focus on more aggressive mechanics reminiscent of traditional fighting games within the Smash Bros. template, while Brawhalla was praised for incorporating stronger weapon-based gameplay systems, leading to a more functionally diverse character roster.
+Other indie titles such as Brawlhalla and Brawlout (both 2017) have also been favorably compared to Super Smash Bros. by multiple gaming news outlets, with the latter being remarked upon for its focus on more aggressive mechanics reminiscent of traditional fighting games within the Smash Bros. template, while Brawlhalla was praised for incorporating stronger weapon-based gameplay systems, leading to a more functionally diverse character roster.

 Given its nature as a crossover for various gaming properties, the Super Smash Bros. series has inspired numerous other crossover fighters involving licensed franchises, that employ similar gameplay and presentation.
 In 2012, Sony Computer Entertainment published PlayStation All-Stars Battle Royale for PlayStation 3 and PlayStation Vita, which was a conceptually similar platform fighter incorporating various PlayStation and third-party franchises in four-player timed and stock-based battles, set across 2D arenas with stage hazards.
 Nickelodeon All-Star Brawl, a series of console fighting games by Ludiosity and Fair Play Labs, which spun out of the Nickelodeon Super Brawl line of browser and mobile games, features various characters from Nickelodeon animated series and follows similar gameplay conventions to Super Smash Bros., with the addition of differentiated light and heavy attacks similar to traditional fighting games being a notable distinction between All-Star Brawl and Smash.
 MultiVersus, which went into early access in 2022 ahead of a wide release in 2024, adopts the broader mechanics and presentation of Super Smash Bros. while utilizing various Warner Bros. film and television franchises, and includes features unique to its systems such as granting characters passive abilities in combat and having dedicated PvE modes.
 Outside general crossover fighting games modeled after Super Smash Bros., indie fighting games such as Brawlhalla and Rivals of Aether have routinely collaborated with third-party publishers to include their characters as guest fighters in a similar manner to Smash's inclusion of characters from non-Nintendo games.
 Despite higher-profile Super Smash Bros. alternatives garnering decent critical or commercial reception, they have generally been regarded as inferior substitutes when measured against the gameplay, roster and features of the aforementioned series.